 5. Meet People Online

 The Internet is a great place to meet new people, so put it to good use.
-Social networks like Reddit and Facebook, meetup websites like meetup.com, and local forums are all great places to find people based on your hobbies, and even based on sobriety.
+Social networks like Reddit and Facebook, meetup websites like meetup.com, and local forums are all great places to find people based on your hobbies and sobriety.
 Having sober friends to support and be supported by can help bolster your drive to stay committed to your recovery.

 6. Hit a Spa

-Few things are as relaxing as a quality spa experience – and there are considerable health benefits to it as well.
-While it goes without saying that spa dates are typically between yourself and a friend or two, there’s nothing wrong with indulging in a little me-time by going to a spa alone.
+Few things are as relaxing as a quality spa experience – and considerable health benefits to it.
+While spa dates are typically between yourself and a friend or two, there’s nothing wrong with indulging in a little me-time by going to a spa alone.

 7. Find Festivals and Events

-Through Facebook, Twitter or any local alerts website, you can keep track of all events currently on-going in LA or upcoming in the next few days.
+Through Facebook, Twitter, or any local alerts website, you can keep track of all ongoing events in LA or upcoming in the next few days.
 From a festival in Chinatown to a new convention in Anaheim, there’s never a shortage of events to choose from.

 8. Explore Your Hobby

 Do you enjoy reading?
 Do you love playing football?
 Are you a martial arts enthusiast?
-Whether your idea of fun is attending a book club meeting or hitting up the nearest MMA gym, finding and exploring your own hobbies is a great way to have fun, meet people and stay sober all at the same time.
+Whether your idea of fun is attending a book club meeting or hitting the nearest MMA gym, finding and exploring your hobbies is a great way to have fun, meet people and stay sober.